George Logothetis: Outreach and philanthropies

 Logothetis co-founded the nonprofit Seleni Institute, which supports the mental and emotional well-being of women, with his wife Nitzia, who is a psychotherapist.
 The institute, which was founded in 2011 and launched in 2013 in New York City, promotes the mental health of mothers and their families through funding research, raising and providing awareness, and providing clinical care.
-George is the treasurer of the organisation.
-In 2014 the Seleni Institute was honoured with the Archbishop Iakovos Leadership 100 Award for Excellence.
+George is the treasurer of the organization.
+In 2014 the Seleni Institute was honored with the Archbishop Iakovos Leadership 100 Award for Excellence.

 At the 2012 Concordia Summit, Logothetis introduced Bill Clinton, noting his salient traits of wisdom and empathy.
 At the 2013 Concordia Summit, he opened the summit with a well-received speech exhorting worldwide business leaders and government officials to empower young people with opportunity and hope, in order to reverse the tide of cynicism and hopelessness and to create a better tomorrow.
 In 2015 he was appointed Chairman of Concordia's Leadership Council, and he has spoken about leadership, overcoming adversity, and empowering the underdog at Concordia and elsewhere, including a 2016 TEDx talk.

 Logothetis is on the board of directors of the My Brother's Keeper (MBK) Alliance, launched in May 2015 by President Obama.
-The Libra Group is a founding sponsor of the program.
-The MBK Alliance helps young men of colour throughout the U.S. reach their full potential, by ensuring and improving educational and workplace opportunities.
-As part of its involvement with the original My Brother's Keeper Initiative launched by Obama in February 2014, the Libra Group has partnered with Leadership Enterprise for a Diverse America (LEDA) by providing internship placements for young men of colour at Libra and its global subsidiaries.
-In 2016 the Libra Group also joined two other Obama administration initiatives, the Partnership for Refugees and the Equal Pay Pledge.
+Libra Group is a founding sponsor of the program.
+The MBK Alliance helps young men of color throughout the U.S. reach their full potential, by ensuring and improving educational and workplace opportunities.
+As part of its involvement with the original My Brother's Keeper Initiative launched by Obama in February 2014, Libra Group has partnered with Leadership Enterprise for a Diverse America (LEDA) by providing internship placements for young men of color at Libra and its global subsidiaries.
+In 2016, Libra Group also joined two other Obama administration initiatives, the Partnership for Refugees and the Equal Pay Pledge.

-Awards and honours
+In June 2022 Logothetis addressed young Greek entrepreneurs during the ceremony of the Envolve Award in Athens.

+In October 2022, Logothetis delivered the keynote address at the 2022 OXI Day Courage Awards honoring Ukrainian President Volodymyr Zelenskyy and Iranian-American journalist Masih Alinejad at the U.S. Institute of Peace in Washington, DC.

+In April 2023 Logothetis was named Grand Marshal for New York's Greek Independence Day.

+As CEO, George led the founding of Libra Social Responsibility, which created 10 social programs.
+In September 2023, the Logothetis family launched Libra Philanthropies to encompass the Libra Social Responsibility programs.
+Libra Philanthropies is a fully independent sister organization of Libra Group that was launched by the Logothetis family as a 501(c)(3) foundation.
+He is its chairman.

+In April 2024, Logothetis was named a Global Advisory Council Member of the Woodrow Wilson Center.
+Also in April, Logothetis was named Grand Marshal for the NYC Greek Independence Day Parade.